 Shipping information

-Gewürz Mayer delivers to Germany, Austria and Luxembourg (Eurozone 1), Belgium , Denmark, Finland, France, Italy, Netherlands, Austria, Poland, Portugal, Sweden, Spain, Czech Republic and Hungary (Eurozone 2) and to Switzerland.
+Gewürz Mayer delivers to Germany, Austria and Luxembourg (Eurozone 1), Belgium , Denmark, Finland, Greece, France, Italy, Croatia, Netherlands, Poland, Portugal, Sweden, Slovak Republic, Slovenia, Spain, Czech Republic and Hungary (Eurozone 2 ), Bulgaria, Ireland, Latvia, Lithuania, Malta, Romania, Cyprus (Eurozone 3) and Switzerland.
 Other countries on request.

 We ship your goods with DHL GoGreen (climate-neutral shipping).